 Duration: 5 hours

-Departing Vancouver you’ll enjoy the 95 minute ferry ride to Vancouver Island.
+Departing Vancouver you’ll enjoy the 95-minute ferry ride to Vancouver Island.
 You’ll experience the exhilarating scenery and picturesque charms of historic Victoria ‘Capital city of British Columbia’.
 An insightful commentary is provided by the driver and admission to spectacular Butchart Gardens is included.
-You’ll have free time to wonder the quaint streets of Victoria and the Inner Harbour.
+You’ll have free time to wander the quaint streets of Victoria and the Inner Harbour.

 Duration: 13 hours

 Departures: Daily between May 1 to Oct 15

 Embark on an exciting whale watching excursion on the new Explorathor.
 Your trip will take you through the Gulf Islands region and a professional wildlife guide will explain all there is to know about the majestic killer whales, porpoises, sea lions, seals, bald eagles and other wildlife.

 Duration: 4 hours